 The fireplaces in the living room and my bedroom both had the openings filled with cement and had a hole for a stovepipe.
 They both had terra cotta tiles set around where the firebox would have been.

 Vinyl Tile Stickers for a Pop of Color

 I didn’t much like the tiles around the fireplaces, even though they were a little better than a blank board.
-I considered covering the whole opening, like I had done with the first fireplace.
-Then I discovered some that you can use to cover tiles you don’t like.
+I considered covering the whole opening, as I had done with the first fireplace.
+Then I discovered some tile stickers that you can use to cover tiles you don’t like.
 They come in many sizes and patterns.
 The ones I ordered were 6"x6" and fit the tiles I was covering perfectly.
-They are an assortment of patterns, and once they were installed they looked much more like real tiles than I expected. tile stickers
+They are an assortment of patterns, and once they were installed, they looked much more like real tiles than I expected.

 I also added the tile stickers around where the opening would have been.
 Too bad I didn’t take a photo of what it looked like before I painted it.
 It is a dramatic transformation.